 Yes, I’m aware that some environmentalists say we shouldn’t eat meat because it’s bad for the environment.
 I am a strong environmentalist, but I completely disagree with this stance.
 We can’t shoot ourselves in the foot in the process of protecting the environment.
 Eating meat is essential for our physical and mental health, therefore we must find another solution to manage the negative impact that cattle has on the environment.
 Human beings are an important species in the environment and our health needs must be taken into account.
 Telling people they shouldn’t eat meat is as irresponsible and destructive as telling someone to ignore global warming and recycling.

 Yes, I’m also aware that vegetarians say we shouldn’t eat meat because it’s unethical or immoral.
 I, too am an animal lover and a strong supporter of the ethical treatment of animals.
 However, eating meat is not inhumane, unkind, immoral, or unethical.
 It is the way nature intended it to be.
 We must first be kind, respectful and loving to our own bodies, and that means providing it with the nourishment that nature intended it to have.
-It is entirely possible to eat meat in an ethical and humane way by eating organic meat that is free-range and grass-fed.
+It is entirely possible to eat meat in an ethical and humane way by eating organic meat that is cage-free and grass-fed.

 The reasons to eat meat are clear — it is required by the body and mind to function optimally.